 What is a colonoscopy?

-Colonoscopy is only one method used to screen for colon cancer.
-You should discuss different screening options with your doctor or healthcare provider to best understand which option is right for you.
+Colonoscopy is only one method used to test for colon cancer.
+Discuss all the screening and testing options with your doctor to understand which options are right for you.

 Types of colonoscopy